Introduction to CSS Positioning

 , and left

-properties have no effect.position: relative
+properties have no effect.Relative Positioning

 positions an element relative to its normal position in the document flow.
 Other elements on the page are not affected by a relatively positioned element.